What to check before applying

 Owner of an ex-council house

 Your property is likely to be the subject to a condition (called a covenant) which currently prevents cars being parked on the property.
-You will need to contact Neighbourhood Services at Bracknell Forest Homes to have the restrictive covenant relaxed.
+You will need to contact Neighbourhood Services at Silva Homes to have the restrictive covenant relaxed.
 Proofs must be submitted within 8 weeks of completing your application - there is extra cost involved with this.

 Owner of an ex-council house (but not the garden)

 Some council house sale agreements were provided for the council to retain ownership of the land.
-If your agreement is written in this way, you need to contact Bracknell Forest Homes on 01344 382800 to arrange for the purchase of the land.
+If your agreement is written in this way, you need to contact Silva Homes on 01344 382800 to arrange for the purchase of the land.
 Please be aware that this may also require planning permission and would involve you in additional charges.

 Permission will be refused if the access interferes with designated parking bays.
 Please note that this does not include roadside parking.